-CMS issued new guidance in May 2017 that makes it possible for us implement a process for subsidy-eligible individuals to enroll into qualified health insurance plans and apply for advanced payment of premium tax credits through the FFM without leaving our website.
-CMS has indicated that it expects to allow entities who meet the applicable requirements to enroll individuals using the new process during the upcoming open enrollment period.
-In order for us to use the newly authorized process, we will need to meet certain requirements, including asking the same application questions in the same order as the FFM and satisfying new privacy and security and other requirements, including a third party audit demonstrating compliance with the requirements.
-We also must enter into an additional agreement with CMS and allow CMS to verify that all CMS-specified procedures are properly implemented before being approved by CMS to use the newly authorized process.
-We may not be able to comply with all the CMS requirements and receive CMS approval to use this process.
-Even if we are able to implement the newly authorized process for enrolling subsidy eligible individuals, the reliability and performance of such process is unknown.
-If we cannot successfully implement the process that allows us to enroll subsidy eligible individuals into qualified health insurance plans through the FFM without leaving our website in time for the 2018 annual open enrollment period, we could experience loss of existing members and new potential members, and a reduction in our individual and family health insurance plan membership and commission revenue, which would harm our business, operating results and financial condition.
+CMS issued new guidance in May 2017 that makes it possible for us to implement a process for subsidy-eligible individuals to enroll into qualified health insurance plans and apply for advanced payment of premium tax credits through the FFM without leaving our website.
+In October 2017, we entered into an agreement with CMS that allows us to use it for 2018 coverage.
+In order to use the process, we must ensure that the user experience meets several regulatory requirements.
+We must also ensure that the application questions and the order they are asked on our website duplicate the questions and order on the FFM.
+In addition, we must comply with numerous privacy and security requirements.
+While we are currently able to use the new process, the reliability and performance of the process is unknown, and we may not be able to enroll a large number of consumers into qualified health plans during this open enrollment period.
+The new enrollment process also has limitations, including the inability to process certain more complex qualified health plans and subsidy eligibility applications for which we are required to use the "double redirect" process that is cumbersome and difficult for consumers to navigate.
+In addition, CMS may make changes that could affect our ability to process health insurance applications efficiently using this new enrollment process.
+If we cannot successfully implement and maintain use of the process that allows us to enroll subsidy eligible individuals into qualified health insurance plans through the FFM without leaving our website, we could experience loss of existing members and new potential members, and a reduction in our individual and family health insurance plan membership and commission revenue, which would harm our business, operating results and financial condition.
+In addition, if a significant percentage of consumers who come to our platform are complex cases that must use the double redirect process, we will not realize the benefit of the new process and our conversion rates and ind

 The laws, regulations and requirements applicable to enrolling individuals in qualified health plans through government-run health insurance exchanges are evolving.
-For example, we were required to translate significant portions of our website into Spanish for the recently closed open enrollment period in order to be able to offer qualified health plans to individuals in FFM states where greater than 10% of the state's population is Spanish speaking (currently Texas).
+For example, we were required to translate significant portions of our website into Spanish in order to be able to offer qualified health plans to individuals in FFM states where greater than 10% of the state's population is Spanish speaking (currently Texas).
 If it is determined that the manner in which we translated our website, or the extent to which our website has been translated, is insufficient, we may not be allowed to offer qualified health plans in those states.
 Our ability to maintain compliance with the various requirements to enroll individuals through the FFM has presented, and could in the future present, significant challenges for us.
 If we are not successful in maintaining compliance, we will not be successful in enrolling individuals and families into qualified health plans, which would harm our business, operating results and financial condition.
 In addition, the FFM may at any time cease allowing us to enroll individuals in qualified health plans or change the requirements for doing so and must allocate resources to ensuring, and otherwise ensure, that its technology platform functions properly to enroll individuals online with an adequate customer experience and that results in our receiving credit for enrollments so that we may be paid a commission.
 If the FFM platform does not function properly, our ability to retain existing members and add new members could be negatively impacted, which would harm our business, operating results and financial condition.